Lelani82/Terminal-App-Assessment/README.md

 Step 6: Seleting option 'q' - Quiting and viewing your final shopping list (sorted by categories)

-● The app will show you your final shopping list.
+● The app will show your final shopping list.
 It will display your items in their categories.

 ● This final step also exits you from the app.